 Cook in electric skillet - adding NO GREASE -

 at 400 degrees.
 Watch closely so they don't burn.

 Put into bag with the paper towels and then into a freezer bag.
 Freeze until use.

 CONCERNING SALT...Many have questioned the use of salt.
 Salt does not leaven bread.
 Baking soda does.
-However if you consider salt to be a leavening agent, simply omit the salt from the recipes above.
-They will still be tasty!
-(To make it kosher for Jewish assemblies, omit the salt).
+The only reason you would not want to use salt is to make the bread kosher for Passover.